About

 Mindy launched Happy Animal Project, Inc. (HAPI) out of a deep love and respect for all animals.
 It has been a dream of hers for a very long time.
 She grew up with animals and always found them to be comforting and healing, especially during challenging times.
 She has rescued several animals over the years including cats, dogs, birds, sheep, and more.

-Mindy obtained an AS in General Business from Champlain College and studied Mass Communications and Filmmaking at Emerson College in Boston.
+She received her degree in General Business from Champlain College and studied Mass Communications and Filmmaking at Emerson College in Boston.
 She also worked for a large corporation in Boston before moving out to Steamboat Springs, CO.
 Her past work experience includes project management, executive assistant, and marketing in a variety of industries including tourism, education, and advertising.

 In addition to being an animal advocate, Mindy also has a passion for filmmaking and learned how to tell compelling stories while studying mass communications and filmmaking at Emerson College in Boston.
 She enjoys telling inspiring stories through film and hopes to combine her passion for filmmaking and animals to help make the world a better place for pets, farm animals and wildlife.
 Happy Animal Project is a perfect way to blend her passion and experience to make a positive difference for animals.